 I’m a Mathematician is an online public engagement activity that gets all kinds of mathematicians – anyone with maths at the centre of their work – (in the private sector, public sector, academia… everyone!) talking to school students across the UK.

 You’ll develop communication skills, gain a fresh perspective on your work, and find out what young people think about maths.
 It’s even a chance to win prize money for further public engagement.
-Register your interest using the form below or apply for the upcoming CHRISTMAS LECTURES Zone.
+Register your interest using the form below.

 How it works